grf5/afm-datacenter-firewall-lab-guide/docs/lab1/step4.rst

 you want to block must be explicitly specified.
 This applies only to the Virtual Server & Self IP level on the system.

-**Important: Even though the system is in a default allow configuration, if a packet matches no rule in any context on the firewall, a Global Drop rule drops the traffic.**
+..
+IMPORTANT:: Even though the system is in a default allow configuration, if a packet matches no rule in any context on the firewall, a Global Drop rule drops the traffic.

 Rule Hierarchy
 --------------